petrelharp/coaltheory/index.md

 Notes
 =====

 Here are links to web pages of notes that roughly follow the course.
 They are xhtml, with svg figures, so they might not work in IE; get firefox or opera if you have troubles.
 Or, download the source from [my github repository](https://github.com/petrelharp/coaltheory) and build whatever you want from the latex.
+They are currently (Spring 2014) in rapid upheaval.

 1. [Introduction](introduction.xhtml)
 2. [Summary statistics (of the realized ancestral recombination graph)](summary-stats.xhtml)

+If you use these notes, please cite them, for instance:
+  Notes on Coalescent Theory, preprint, Peter Ralph, 2014.  http://petrelharp.github.io/coaltheory

 Overview
 ========